aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 1. Therefore there is infinitesimally small likelihood that our current experience is within an infinite, discontinuous-seeming rules-based universe.

 1. So our present experience is in an infinite regular rules/law/processes -based universe.

+1. Empirically and experientially we also see both regularity and a rule in the form "that follows this".

 ### Support for Indra's Net